 Introduction to Earned Value Management System

-Today’s work scenario culture is different; now, organizations prefer to take various sizes of projects to meet their strategic and functional objectives.
+Today’s work scenario culture is different; organisations now prefer to take on various projects to meet their strategic and functional objectives.
 Therefore the companies adopt various project management principles and guidelines, as suggested by the Project Management Institute (Project Management Institute) in PMBOK (Project Management Body of Knowledge), to monitor and keep the project on track.
-An organization can receive enough managing and controlling power over projects by embracing project management tools and techniques.
+Therefore, an organization can manage and control power over projects by embracing project management tools and techniques.
 Among various approaches, “Earned Value Management” (EVM) is a successful and useful technique to monitor and integrate the triple constraints of project performance: scope, schedule, and cost.
 EVM technique is based on the concept of allocating and earning value.
 Now it has changed into a software-based Earned Value Management system, which includes a scheduling engine, a cost engine, a reporting engine, and an accounting system.

 What is the Earned Value Management System?

 Earned Value Management is a technique that integrates the three constraints, including scope, schedule, and cost.
 This single tool provides lots of useful information by which the project manager effortlessly can measure the performance status against the performance baseline.
 EVM system uses Performance Measurement Baseline (PMB) to compare it with actual cost and schedule performance.

 The concept of earned value was developed in the early 20th century by management theorists Frank and Lillian Gilberth.
 In 1960 US Airforce introduced earned value concept in the name of Cost or Schedule Control System Criteria.
 Later, the new standard was changed– ANSI-EIA 748 and was redrafted by DoD and private industry.
 Project Management Institute adopted the ANSI standard concept and introduced it in the PMBOK guide in 1996.